mikkokotila/untitled/README.md

   2.2 start the main process (execute run.sh)

   2.3 access outputs in .csv files named according to the keywords

-Note that step 2.2 and 2.3 might take some time depending on the size of your dataset.
+NOTE: Step 2.2 and 2.3 might take some time depending on the size of your dataset.
 There will be two separate .csv files for each keyword

 - user level data  (for all users tweeting the topic)

 - network level data (aggregate for the keyword in 10 minute intervals)

 ### what can be configured?